syncfusion-content/wpf-docs/wpf/TimePicker/Getting-Started.md

 ### Restrict editing

-When both `AllowInlineEditing` and `ShowDropDownButton` are disabled, the control behaves as read-only.
+When both `AllowInlineEditing` and `ShowDropDownButton` are false, the control behaves as read-only.

 {% tabs %}
 {% highlight xaml %}